sannansaleem/Green-Energy-Stock-Analysis/README.md

 ###  Yearly Return:

-In order to code for **Yearly Return** the use of conditional (IF-THEN) statemnets had to be employed
+In order to code for **Yearly Return** the use of conditional (If-Then) statemnets had to be employed
 ```
 If Cells(i - 1, 1).Value <> ticker And Cells(i, 1) = ticker Then
             tickerStartingPrices(tickerIndex) = Cells(i, 6).Value